 What does it do in a nutshell?

 Rank and sort: filter thousands of locations by travel time, from quickest to slowest.
-Whether your search takes place from the office, home or holiday destination they’ll be able to understand where they can get to quickly.

 Any transport mode: visitors can specify their preferred mode of transport.
 Deliver results using all modes of public transport or just focus on the bus or tube.
 They can also choose from walking, driving and cycling or take a combination of them all within a single journey.

 Time of day: let your user find results tailored for a particular time of day.
 If the time of day isn’t important, use an average time.